jnurmine/tmux-echelon/README.md

   * Try a newer tmux
   * If you upgrade, kill existing tmuxes (otherwise the old one will be used through the default server socket)

+If you've changed the script:

+  * The shell quoting is nasty and brittle.
+Try to run directly from command line first.
+If this works, the problem is likely some quoting issue, such as the dollar sign in the session.